sindresorhus/esnext-showcase/readme.md

 These projects makes use of ES6 features.
 Dig into their source, learn, and [try out ES6](http://benvie.github.io/continuum/) yourself!

+There's already a lot of [tooling](https://github.com/addyosmani/es6-tools) that lets you develop with ES6 *today*.

+-

 ### [tpyo](https://github.com/mathiasbynens/tpyo)

 > Enables support for typos in JavaScript property names.
 Powered by ES6 proxies + Levenshtein string distance.